pyodide/pyodide-blog/content/posts/jspi-and-function-pointer-cast-handling.md

 ## Handling function pointer casts without JavaScript

 Luckily, `wasm-gc` has added a `ref.test` instruction which can be used to check the signature of a function before calling it.
-We can use this to count how many arguments the function was actually defined with and cast it to the right signature before making the call.
+We can use this to cast the function to the right signature before making the call.
 Here is an example wat module

 <style>
 pre { line-height: 125%; }